kj3moraes/scholaring/README.md

    - Your website URL
    - Your graduation year

 For dark-themed websites, use `icon.white.svg`.
-Feel free to host the icon locally if you encounter HTTPS issues.
+Feel free to host the icon locally if you encounter HTTPS issues / styling issues.

+## Navigation

 ## Alternative Icons Sources
 - Black: `https://cs.uwatering.com/icon.black.svg`